MicrosoftDocs/power-automate-docs/articles/minit/end-events-filter.md

 :::image type="content" alt-text="Screenshot of a filter that specifies start and end." source="media/end-events-filter.png":::

-In the same way you can create a resource-based condition, for example, if you want to select only the cases that Anna started to deal with.
+In the same way, you can create a resource-based condition (for example, if you want to select only the cases that Anna started to deal with).

 ## Define the end events filter